wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/05-template.md

 ## Employee ideas app

 With the **Employee ideas** app, you can collect ideas from your team and then review, manage, and vote on them to see which ones are worth exploring.
 Additionally, you can use campaigns to organize the team's ideas.
-The app will post each idea to a Team channel as they are submitted.
+The app will post each idea to a Team channel as they're submitted.

 ![Screenshot of the Employee ideas app.](../media/22-employee-ideas.png)